jp7677/hellocoreclr/README.md

 Obviously you should have CoreClr RC1 and Nodejs/npm already up and running.

 For a nice programming experience I'm using Visual Studio Code with the following extensions:
-C#, tslint, standardjs, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint Use the follwing command to setup required node packages for these extensions.
+C#, tslint, standardjs, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker Use the following command to set up required node packages for these extensions.

 ```bash
 npm install tslint standard htmlhint